RishabhRD/nvim-cheat.sh/README.md

 Second and fourth command opens the prompt with initial prompt text ``cpp reverse number`` to search with and without comments respectively.

+CheatList and CheatListWithoutComments provides fuzzy finding from all available symbols.

 ## How to query